Myzlshev AT-T

 HF1 HS1 HR1

 Notes: This is a large amphibious logistics carrier used to carry large loads and offload assault ships.
-The PTS-M is controlled from a cab at the front of the vehicle.
+The PTS is controlled from a cab at the front of the vehicle.
 Some of these vehicles have a weapon mount over the commander’s position, but most are unarmed.
 The cargo area is large, wide, and open-topped.
 Troops and equipment are loaded and unloaded over the top or by a powered ramp at the rear of the vehicle.
-Most former Pact members as well as Algeria, Angola, Congo, Cuba, Egypt, India, Iran, Libya, Tanzania, Vietnam, Yemen, and Yugoslavia use the PTS-M series, though in most Pact countries it has been largely replaced by the newer PTS-2.
+The PTS is powered by an A-712P 300-horsepower diesel, coupled with a semiautomatic transmission.
+For amphibious operations, the PTS uses a PTO propeller drive.
+The cab of the PTS is equipped to operate in NBC environments and is NBC sealed (but not equipped with an NBC Overpressure system).
+Most former Pact members as well as Algeria, Angola, Congo, Cuba, Egypt, India, Iran, Libya, Tanzania, Vietnam, Yemen, and Yugoslavia use the PTS-M series, though in most Pact countries it has been largely replaced by the newer PTS-M and even newer PTS-2.

-The PTS-2 is the replacement for the PTS-M. It is basically a PTS-M with a far more powerful engine (derived from that of the T-72 MBT), a revised running gear with 7 roadwheels on each side, NBC protection, and a rear ramp.
+The PTS-2 is the replacement for the PTS-M. It is basically a PTS-M with a far more powerful engine (derived from that of the T-72 MBT), a 710-horsepower V-64-4; a revised running gear with 7 roadwheels on each side, NBC sealing protection, and a rear ramp.
 The PTS-2 is also 500mm longer and wider, and the PTS-2 can carry more cargo.

 Vehicle